Marig

 There are 21 knights of this order in Marig, their headquarters.
 The order is small but growing.
 It is the militant arm of the “humans only” faction in the temple of Elanora.

-713. Temple to All Gods - resident priest of Kehret, but all clerics come to tend their own altars.
+- resident priest of Kehret is named High Priest Caenna of Marig, but all clerics come to tend their own altars.
 Only burial services are held here.
 Between them, Kehret, Centarius and Elanora form the most popular triumvirate of gods in Greenvale, while in Marig proper, Sithlar (the sea Goddess) is also very popular.
 Sithlar's main temple in the area is on an island just outside the mouth of the Mar river (off the map of Marig).
+Note that the worship of Kehret here in Greenvale has less of the all-male leadership flavor that is found in Tallowsland's version of this God, but he is still a distinctly male-preferred God, while Elanora's following and priesthood are largely female.
+Centarius' worshippers tend to be much more evenly divided.

 714. Serpent's Eye Amsuka Inn/Tavern - The Serpent's Eye is a large and successful inn/tavern run by a szathair who left the swamps some time ago to join the Greenvalers in "civilized" life.
 The ‘Valers, while normally distrustful of the unusual and possibly violent-looking szathair, discovered that Amsuka does not fulfill their expectations.
 He is intelligent, well spoken, cultured and charismatic.
 He is quite the local celebrity in Greenvale.
 Amsuka says that he is from a far off land, and is not quite a szathair at all!
-There is quite a rivalry between the Serpent's Eye and the Black Pearl, where the szathair Vereng is a co-owner.
-Amsuka runs a much quieter and more sophisticated Inn and Tavern than Vereng's Pearl could or would ever hope to be, but occasionally customers confuse the two locales, much to Amsuka's distaste.
+There is quite a rivalry between the Serpent's Eye and the Black Pearl, where the szathair Sleeper is a co-owner.
+Amsuka runs a much quieter and more sophisticated Inn and Tavern than Sleeper's Pearl could or would ever hope to be, but occasionally customers confuse the two locales, much to Amsuka's distaste.

-715. Stable and horse-trader
+715. Stable and horse-trader Sihtric

 quality good price high